DFE-Digital/sdd-technical-documentation/how_to_guides/set_up_status_cake.md

 - On the `MONITORING` menu on the left click `New Uptime Test`
 - Enter the url of the healthcheck endpoint
-- Give the test a suitable name
+- Give the test a suitable name using the naming convention `team-subteam` e.g. SDD-Manage an academy transfer
 - Select the contact group listed above
 - Select the desired check rate, a common inrterval is 5 minutes
 - Click Save now